 The treasure was hidden in the aftermath of the Great Recession — a deliberate choice on Fenn’s part.
 He said in an interview with ABC News, “We were going into a recession, and lots of people losing their job, despair was written all over the headlines, and I just wanted to give some people hope.”

 The Nine Central Treasure Hunt Clues

 The launch of Forrest Fenn’s treasure hunt coincided with the release of his 2010 self-published memoir, The Thrill of the Chase.
-The book contains the roadmap for finding the treasure in the form of a 24-stanza poem; one that Fenn says possesses the nine clues that will hunters to his grand prize.
+The book contains the roadmap for finding the treasure in the form of a 24-stanza poem; one that Fenn said possessed nine clues that would lead hunters to his grand prize.